Article 124 of Constitution of India

-(1) There will be a Supreme Court of India composed of a Chief Justice of India and up to seven more judges unless Parliament specifies a larger number in legislation.
+(1) There shall be a Supreme Court of India composed of the Chief Justice of India and seven more judges unless Parliament specifies larger numbers in law.

-(a) A judge may retire from office by writing a letter to the president under his hand;
+- A judge may retire from office by writing a letter to the President under his signature;

-(b) A Judge may be dismissed from his position in accordance with clause (4).
+- A Judge may be dismissed from his office in accordance with clause (4).

-(2A) A Supreme Court judge's age will be decided by the agency and in the way that Parliament may specify in a statute.
+- (2A) The age of a Judge of the Supreme Court shall be determined by the agency and in such manner as Parliament may specify in a statute.

-(a) has served as a judge of a High Court for at least five years, or of two or more such Courts consecutively; or
+- has served for at least five years as a Judge of a High Court or as a Judge of two or more such Courts continuously; either

-(b) has served as an advocate for a High Court for at least 10 years, or for two or more successive High Courts; or
+- has served as an advocate for a High Court for at least 10 years, or for two or more consecutive High Courts; either

-(c) is, in the opinion of the President, a distinguished jurist.
+- is, in the opinion of the President, an eminent jurist.

-Explanation I: In this clause, "High Court" refers to a High Court that currently has jurisdiction over any area of Indian territory or that had jurisdiction over that area at any time before the commencement of this Constitution.
+Explanation I: In this section, "High Court" means a High Court which has jurisdiction over any area of the Indian territory for the present or had jurisdiction over that area at any time before the commencement of this Constitution of India.

-Explanation II: Any time a person has held judicial office that is not inferior to that of a district judge after becoming an advocate is taken into account when calculating the duration of time a person has been an advocate for the purposes of this section.
+Explanation II: The time a person has held a judicial office not less than that of a District Judge after becoming an advocate is taken into account in computing the period of time a person has been an advocate for the purposes of this section.

-(4) A judge of the Supreme Court may not be removed from office except by order of the President issued after an address by each House of Parliament supporting the removal on the grounds of proven inappropriate behaviour or incapacity has been presented to the President in the same session.
-This address must be supported by a majority of the membership of that House as a whole and by a majority of at least two-thirds of the members of that House present and voting.
+(4) No judge of the Supreme Court may be removed from office unless issued after an order of the President has been issued by each House of Parliament showing unfair treatment or incapacity. on the basis of which the President is presented to the President. same session.
+This Address must be endorsed by a majority of the overall membership of that House and by a majority of not less than two-thirds of the members of that House present and voting.

-(5) The procedure for presenting an address and for investigating and proving the misconduct or incapacity of a judge under the clause can be regulated by law (4).
+(5) The procedure for furnishing an address and for investigating and proving the misconduct or incapacity of a Judge under clause (4) may be regulated by law.

-(6) Before taking up his or her position, each person nominated to the Supreme Court shall take an oath or affirmation in the manner prescribed for that purpose in the Third Schedule before the President or another person chosen in that capacity by the President.
+(6) Before entering upon his office, every person nominated to the Supreme Court shall make an oath or affirmation before the President or any other person chosen in that capacity by the President in the manner prescribed for that purpose in the Third Schedule.

-(7) No one who has served as a Supreme Court judge may argue a case or represent himself in front of any authority on Indian soil.
+(7) No person who has served as a judge of the Supreme Court may argue any case or represent himself before any authority on Indian soil.